victorhook/blog/_posts/2022-03-03-Final-Reflection.md

 I'll end with a quote from myself:

-*If you're ever feeling down, then you should go to Delft, buy a stroopwaffel, buy a coffee, and a beer, and realize that life is actually pretty good sometimes.*
+"*If you're ever feeling down, then you should go to Delft, buy a stroopwaffel, buy a coffee, and a beer, and realize that life is actually pretty good sometimes.*" - Victor Krook